-For more information contact Jan Khan
+For more information contact John Simpson

-Draft 2017 CMP Status Report
+2017 CMP Status Report

-NYMTC’s Draft 2017 CMP Status Report contains model-based estimates of current traffic congestion, and forecasts of future congestion in NYMTC’s planning area.
+NYMTC’s 2017 CMP Status Report contains model-based estimates of current traffic congestion, and forecasts of future congestion in NYMTC’s planning area.
 It also includes specific performance measures which reflect the amount, severity and general locations of traffic congestion.